html5rocks/www.html5rocks.com/content/tutorials/webcomponents/customelements/en/index.md

     var megaButton = new MegaButton();
     document.body.appendChild(megaButton);

-So far, we've learned how to use `document.register()` to tell the browser about a new tag...but it doesn't do much.
+So far, we've learned how to use `document.register()` to tell the browser about a new tag&hellip;but it doesn't do much.
 Let's add properties and methods.

 <h2 id="publicapi">Adding JS properties and methods</h2>